JayXT/ResticBackupAutomation/README.md

 # ResticBackupAutomation
-My simple GNU/Linux systemd-based solution for local and cloud backup using restic.

 The goal of the project is to provide a simplistic and reliable automated backups as well as some bash aliases to make manual backups a breeze.
 In case of this project remote backups are aimed at B2 cloud storage.
 The main difference between manual and automated backups is that `manual` tag is added to manual backups, unlike automated ones only having `OS` or `Data` tag.
 Such approach allows for additional control when deciding which backup snapshots to keep and which to remove.